-The holiday season is a time where people tend to feel more inclined to give their time and money to those less fortunate than themselves.
-And the agencies that work with those less fortunate say the holiday season is when they need the most help.
+During the holiday season, people tend to feel more inclined to give their time and money to those less fortunate than themselves.
+And the agencies that work with members of the community in need say they need that help more than ever this time of year.

 “As we are all reflecting on the gifts or the blessings that we have, I think it tends to be a perspective shift season for a lot of people,” she said.
-Volunteering helps places like the Ronald McDonald House as well as Casa Maria, Sister José Women’s Center and The Salvation Army operate on a day-to-day basis.
+Volunteering helps places like the Ronald McDonald House, Casa Maria, Sister José Women’s Center and The Salvation Army operate on a day-to-day basis.

 Casa Maria Soup Kitchen is part of the Tucson Catholic Workers Movement.
 Their mission is to feed and clothe those in need, whether that be the unhoused or people living in low-income situations.